 Free tissue transfer - This type of breast reconstruction completely detaches skin, fat, and usually muscle from one area and reconnect the blood vessels of these tissues with blood vessels around the mastectomy site.
 The most common of these techniques is called a DIEP flap, which is a modification of the TRAM flap.
 In DIEP flap reconstruction abdominal skin and fat are used to reconstruct the breast, with only a small cuff of muscle being taken.

-Women undergoing tissue expander or latissimus flap breast reconstruction typically spend one or two nights in the hospital.
+Women undergoing tissue expander or latissimus flap breast reconstruction typically spend one night in the hospital.
 TRAM flap patients may spend two or three nights, and DIEP flap patients may spend 4 or 5 nights in the hospital.
 Women who undergo breast reconstruction are usually tired and sore for a week or two.
 Surgical drains may be left in place to prevent a build-up of fluid and are usually removed within a few weeks.
 The majority of women will want two or three weeks off from work, and they need to arrange for some help around the home for at least one week.

 Some women decide that they want to have a nipple/areola reconstruction.
 This is usually accomplished after the breast shape has been created and the woman is happy with her overall size, shape, and symmetry.
 Nipple reconstruction is a short operation and often is performed under local anesthesia.
 The areola is made by using color placed by a tattoo technique.